evanalyticsalex/Healthcare_Reporting_Infrastructure_V1/README.md

-# mytomorrows – Scalable & Secure Client Reporting
+# Scalable & Secure Client Reporting
 _A case study for a growing Patient Advocacy Group_

 ---